 Refusing a Blood Alcohol Content Test

 A person can refuse to take a blood alcohol content test anytime they have been arrested, but there will be consequences under South Carolina’s implied consent law that results in an immediate suspension of the driver’s license.
 According to state law, anyone who drives with a license in South Carolina is giving implicit consent to a blood alcohol test.
 Still, refusing a blood alcohol test may still be advisable, particularly if a driver in Charleston has previous DUI convictions.

 When to Contact an Attorney

 An individual should contact an attorney for a DUI case as soon as possible after they have been arrested.
-A driver even has the right to ask a law enforcement officer if they can contact their attorney during a DUI stop before an arrest is made, but the chances of the officer allowing them to do so are very slim.
+A driver in Charleston even has the right to ask a law enforcement officer if they can contact their attorney during a DUI stop before an arrest is made, but the chances of the officer allowing them to do so are very slim.

 The Supreme Court has recognized that a traffic stop investigation, even for a DUI situation, is not one that triggers a Sixth Amendment right to counsel, so there is no guaranteed right under the Constitution to be able to talk with an attorney during the DUI stop.

 Steps to Take After an Arrest in Charleston

 During the ten days following a DUI arrest, preferably as soon as possible once a person is released from jail, they need to schedule an appointment with a DUI attorney in Charleston to review the circumstances surrounding their case.
-Depending on what those circumstances are, an experienced DUI attorney will know that there may be an additional investigation that needs to be done or maybe follow-up medical treatment.
+Depending on what those circumstances are, a knowledgeable DUI attorney will know that there may be an additional investigation that needs to be done or maybe follow-up medical treatment.
 All of that should take place within a couple of days, not necessarily just ten days, because much of that information is very time-sensitive.